Floor of the mouth cancer is cancer that starts as a growth of cells under the tongue.

 - Write down key personal information, including major stresses or recent life changes.

-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
+Your time with your health care team is limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For floor of the mouth cancer, some basic questions to ask your doctor include:
+For floor of the mouth cancer, some basic questions to ask include:

 - What is the stage of my cancer?